 People who use our services must take responsibility for the information they divulge.

-People who use our services should ensure that they are happy with the content of this policy and raise any questions they may have with the information and support manager.
+People who use our services should ensure that they are happy with the content of this policy and raise any questions they may have with the Education and Support Services Manager.

 Contact the helpline